loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 With the S3 storage now configured, we can set up our backups.

 - Go to Settings -> Backup, and make sure backups are turned on.
-Then enable the “S3 Enabled” checkmark.
+Then enable the "S3 Enabled" checkmark.
 You can choose the local and remote retention; I keep 30 days of backups both locally and remotely.
 - Go to your Django project, then to its database, then to the Backups tab.
 Here you can create a new scheduled backup, which will be stored locally.
-Enable the “Save to S3” checkmark to also store it remotely.
+Enable the "Save to S3" checkmark to also store it remotely.

 ## Step 6: remaining Coolify config

-To make sure you get important alerts, you’ll want to configure the email settings in Settings -> Transactional Email, using an SMTP server.
-Then go to the Notification menu and enable the “use system wide (transactional) email settings” checkbox.
+To make sure you get important alerts, you'll want to configure the email settings in Settings -> Transactional Email, using an SMTP server.
+Then go to the Notification menu and enable the "use system wide (transactional) email settings" checkbox.
 You can choose when to receive notifications, for example when a build fails, a backup fails, or when disk usage gets too high.

 ## The way forward

 Moving to Coolify is a significant simplification of my infrastructure.
 It replaces my collection of custom scripts with a unified, robust system that provides the modern, git-based workflow I love from Netlify.
 The shift to containerization was long overdue, and Coolify makes it approachable.

-Another major benefit is that all the configuration of how to run an app now lives directly in the project’s repository, in the form of a Dockerfile.
+Another major benefit is that all the configuration of how to run an app now lives directly in the project's repository, in the form of a Dockerfile.
 It no longer only lives on the server in the form of a bunch of config files and systemd services and crontabs.

 Best of all, I get zero-downtime deployments out of the box, all while still running everything on my own server.
 It's the self-hosted PaaS I've been looking for.